-Key message
+Key message:

 There has been a steady worsening of oxygen conditions in the deep basins of the Baltic Proper since the saline inflows of November 2002 - March 2003.
-Deep water salinity remains higher than the 1990 values in the Bornholm Basin and Baltic Proper.
+In the South Eastern Baltic Proper, Western and Eastern Gotland Basins and Northern Baltic Proper, deep water salinity has increased, making the ventilation of these deep basins less likely.